How to Use LINC

 Direct Messages

 If you want to have a conversation with just one person, you can do that without creating a private channel.
-Just select them from your device’s “node list,” and you can send them a message.
+Just select them from your device’s “node list” or “contacts,” and you can send them a message.
 Your device and theirs will exchange encryption keys automatically, instantly making your conversation private.
 They can respond to you as well, and both you and they will have total confidence that nobody else on the network can read your messages.

 The Magic of the Mesh